Skip to main content

 Here's how it works

 The eight prerecorded online training modules are in-depth training courses (including commentary by DNR biologists) that cover topics including the history of wolves in Wisconsin, wolf ecology, management of wolves in Wisconsin, wolf monitoring techniques, tracking basics, carnivore track identification, and the carnivore tracking program's survey protocols.
-They are offered to be completed at your own pace and will be available for viewing from November 1st - December 31st.
+They are offered to be completed at your own pace and will be available for viewing from November 1 - March 30.
 Individuals interested in participating in the winter tracking surveys must complete all 8 modules.
-Once you’ve completed the training modules you may complete the course test.
-This should take about 30 minutes and you’ll see your results once finished.
-To finish the certification process, register and attend one of the two live "Refresher" courses.
+Once you've completed the training modules you may complete the course test.
+The test should take about 30 minutes; you'll see your results once finished.
+To finish the certification process, volunteers must register and attend one of the two live "Refresher" courses offered online via Zoom.
+Internet and computer access are required.

-In-Person New Volunteer Training Event Overview
+In-Person Volunteer Training Option

 Refresher Training Event Overview

-Dates Course Location Cost Sponsor
+Dates Course Location

-November 1 - December 31 Online Modules
+November 1 - March 30 Online Prerecorded Modules

 Online